djangocon/durham.djangocon.us/README.md

 1. Presenter images are created at `/presenters/{{ slug }}/`
 2. Session images are created at `/{{ talks,tutorials }}/{{ slug }}/social/`

+The graphics that are used to build these are stored in `src/assets/img/theme/social-cards`.
+They are built with `default-social.html`.

 ## Considerations when updating content

 1. When adding images, if they are below the "fold", consider adding a `loading="lazy"` attribute to the image tag.